 Craig Roberts plays the character of Oliver Tate appropriately, an awkward recluse that is far more mature for his age.
-His character is often compared to Holden Caulfield from “The Catcher in the Rye” and I can see where they are getting that.
+His character is often compared to Holden Caulfield from “The Catcher in the Rye” and it is not hard to see the resemblance.

 Jordana Bevan’s is a character every male has met before, a cute girl who forces you out of your comfort zone to which you going along with out of the sheer case of lust.
 She is bold which is visually present from her wearing a bright red coat always.
 Yasmin Paige was convincing as Jordana.

 The story is not revolutionary by any means, in fact it is undoubtedly simple but it is told and executed marvelously.
-Submarine is not just for the artsy Wes Anderson crowd who love quirky characters but appeals to everyone with its genuine take on a coming of age story.
+Submarine is not just for the artsy Wes Anderson crowd, who love quirky characters and whimsical cinematography, the film appeals to everyone with it’s genuine take on a coming of age story.
 A prime example of how romantic comedies should be.